KockaAdmiralac/KockaLogger/README.md

 - `users` - Same as `channels` but for names of the bots in these channels.
 If bots change names, just put their common prefix here

 ### Modules configuration
 Consists of a map of objects representing certain modules of KockaLogger.
-Currently, only available module is `logger`, which is meant to replace WikiaActivityLogger in function.
+Currently, only documented module is `logger`, which is meant to replace WikiaActivityLogger in function.

 #### Logger configuration
 Logger module configuration consists of an array of objects representing combinations of wikis, transport methods and formatting methods.
 Currently, only supported transport method is `discord` and only supported formatting method is `logger` (default).